Human Timing

 Your MIDI drums sound fake.
-Let's fix that.
+Here's the fix.

-Producers spend hours manually nudging velocities and timing to make programmed drums feel human.
-HumBeat 2 does it instantly—with algorithms modeled on real drummer behavior.
+Producers burn hours nudging velocities and timing to make programmed drums feel human — and it still sounds stiff.
+HumBeat 2 does it instantly, with algorithms modeled on real drummer behavior.
+Draw a part, route it through HumBeat, and it comes out performed.

 Real drummers never hit exactly on the grid—and neither should your MIDI.
 HumBeat analyzes patterns and applies context-aware timing variations: fast rolls stay tight (3-8ms), while slower grooves breathe naturally (10-20ms).